Pradeepmodak/Vedix/vedic-maths/Readme.md

 ##  Acknowledgements

-That’s a beautiful acknowledgement 👏 — it shows your motivation and gives credit to the people who supported you.

-Here’s how we can write your **Acknowledgements section** properly for the README:

----

-## 🙏 Acknowledgements

 * This project was inspired by my **Indian Knowledge System** subject in the 5th semester of Engineering and Computational Mechanics.
 Our professor encouraged us to explore **Vedic Sutras** as they significantly improve the speed and efficiency of mathematical computations compared to conventional methods.
 * I would like to thank my professor for motivating me to bring this idea into practice and to preserve and promote the importance of **Vedic Mathematics**.
-* Special thanks to my friend **Sonu Kumar Hansadha** who supported and guided me throughout this project, and encouraged me to make it **open-source** and welcoming for contributors.
+* Special thanks to my friend **Sonu Kumar Hansda** who supported and guided me throughout this project, and encouraged me to make it **open-source** and welcoming for contributors.

 ---